Prag8855/aab/content/guides/english-driving-schools-in-berlin.md

     places/fahrschule-performance.md
 ---

-If you want a German driving licence, you must take driving lessons.
-You need 14 hours of theory and 12 hours of driving.
-Next, you must take a theoretical driving exam and a practical driving exam.
+To [get a German driving licence](/guides/driving-licence), you must take driving lessons.
+This guide lists places where you can take driving classes in English.

+{% include "_blocks/tableOfContents.html" %}

 ## How the driving exams work